-The Ancient Ram Inn possesses a genuinely chilling aura, and a reputation that is so menacing that many local people won’t even walk past it at night.
+The Ancient Ram Inn possesses a genuinely chilling aura, not to mention a reputation that is so menacing that many local people won't even walk past it at night.

 The building is thought to date from around 1145, and it has been suggested that the workmen who built the parish church opposite were lodged here.

 It served for a time as a priest’s house before converting to an inn.

 Once it had closed for business John Humphries purchased the building from the brewery.
 He fought a perpetual battle to save the historic structure, right up until his death in 2017, irrespective of the endeavours by former residents to interfere as much as possible.

 The moment you enter the old inn, an aura of dreadful foreboding envelopes you.
 The bare walls, creaking floorboards, steep stairs and mysterious shadows are sufficient to elicit the coldest of shivers; whilst the legions of ghost stories that come marching from its mist-shrouded past can chill the blood of even the most steadfast cynic.

 "The atmosphere was awful," is how one visitor put it, "I can only describe it as pure filth'dark and heavy."